01 of 05

-Smear-on edger with paint that feeds from tube in the handle.
+HomeRight Quick Painter Edge Painter is a spread-on edger with paint that feeds from a tube in the handle.

-- No need for continual re-loading of paint.
+- With the feed tube, there is no need for continual re-loading of paint.

-- Tube large enough for 50 linear feet of painting.
+- The feed tube is large enough for 50 linear feet of painting.

-- Paint pad is thin and does not carry much paint.
+- HomeRight's paint pad is thin and does not carry much paint.

-- The spring-loaded lever is touchy and difficult to use.
+- The spring-loaded lever is finicky and difficult to use.

 05 of 05